jlchafardet/hangman-nodejs/README.md

 2. Guess letters to reveal the hidden word.
 3. You have 6 attempts to guess the word correctly.
 4. Enter your name to save your score if you win.
-5. After the game ends, you will be prompted to play again.
+5. After the game ends, you will be prompted to press any key to continue.
+6. The leaderboard will be displayed, and you will be asked if you want to play again.
 Enter "yes" or "no" (or "y" or "n").

 ## Features